 Failing to roll your "R"s in Spanish, or just not managing the "Th" sound in English?
 Do you really think you can never lose your accent?
 You couldn't be more wrong.
 These easy tricks are far more effective than repeating "my tailor is rich"…

-A frequently encountered problem by foreign language tutors is the tendency of the student to “read” a foreign word using phonetic charts.
+A problem that foreign language tutors often encounter is that students tend to “read” a foreign word using phonetic charts.
 We must accept that the word is not pronounced as it is written; hence the importance of learning the correct pronunciation at the same time as the word itself.

 Learning a language is so much more than just another chore.
 Although many feel pressured to learn, varying the input you get will help you maintain your motivation to learn.
-If the BBC is not for you, watching your favourite show in English, French, Spanish or German (with or without subtitles) is just as effective; in fact even more so because you're more invested in understanding exactly what is being said.
+If the BBC is not for you, watching your favourite show in English, French, Spanish or German (with or without subtitles) is just as effective.
+In fact it can be even more effective because you're more invested in understanding exactly what is being said.

 Depending on the source you use, the words are spoken with a more or less English accent.
-In oral exams a BBC pronunciation is generally appreciated but other accents are equally valid.
-When selecting sources, it is a good idea to check the country of origin, and to vary this as much as possible to not get stuck in one particular accent; this can have the effect of sounding a bit like a caricature.
+In oral exams a BBC pronunciation is generally appreciated, but other accents are equally valid.
+When selecting sources, it is a good idea to check the country of origin, and to vary this as much as possible so that you don't get stuck in one particular accent.
+Otherwise you may end up sounding a bit like a caricature.
 Saying “gonna” for “going to” is fine in casual conversation but is absolutely not acceptable in an examination room.